caravelo/beercruit/README.md

 # FAQ
 ## For Beercruiters
-Q: Why free beers?
+Why free beers?

-A: We offer beers because we believe it's a great opportunity to meet talented people in a relaxed environment.
+> We offer beers because we believe it's a great opportunity to meet talented people in a relaxed environment.
 It’s also money much better spent than any recruitment event out there.

-Q: What’s in it for everyone?
+What’s in it for everyone?

-A: It’s a win-win: a chance to have a genuine exchange of knowledge, maybe unlock valuable work opportunities while having a good time.
+> It’s a win-win: a chance to have a genuine exchange of knowledge, maybe unlock valuable work opportunities while having a good time.

-Q: Who will I meet?
+Who will I meet?

-A: The entire Caravelo tech team will be there to receive anyone & everyone who’s up for it!
+> The entire Caravelo tech team will be there to receive anyone & everyone who’s up for it!

-Q: Is this recruiting?
+Is this recruiting?

-A: Not explicitly, since not everyone is actively job seeking but it’s a wonderful opportunity to get to know each other and potentially become coworkers at some point.
+> Not explicitly, since not everyone is actively job seeking but it’s a wonderful opportunity to get to know each other and potentially become coworkers at some point.

-Q: Are we going to code?
+Are we going to code?

-A: We prefer not to and keep the coding out of the bar.
+> We prefer not to and keep the coding out of the bar.

-Q: Can anyone join?
+Can anyone join?

-A: Yes!
+> Yes!
 If you’re interested in technology, you’re not a jerk & open to meet like-minded people come over!

 ----